 The Confession Conundrum

-Chronic, unconfessed sin spreads like a cancer—sapping a believer’s strength, stealing their joy, and eventually bringing forth death (James 1:15).
-Left in the dark, it festers; brought into the light, it can finally die.
+Chronic, unconfessed sin spreads like a cancer, sapping a believer’s strength, stealing their joy, and eventually bringing forth death (James 1:15).

 Hidden Struggle